chiarasabaini/PCB_Circuit_Baker/README.md

 ### Core Functionality

 - **STM32F030CCT6**:
-  - generates temperature profile, based on user input
+  - Generates temperature profile, based on user input
-  - reads temperature from type K thermocouples
+  - Reads temperature from type K thermocouples
-  - modulates power to heating elements
+  - Modulates power given to the heating elements
-  - handles user interaction with the buttons board
+  - Handles user interaction with the buttons board

 ---

 ### Features

-- **Mode of Operation**
+- **Mode of Operation**:
-  - **static mode**: lets user select a temperature to keep.
+  - **Static Mode**: allows the user to select and maintain a target temperature.

-  - **temperature control**: lets user create a temperature to follow over a time period: profiles are saved
+  - **Temperature Control**: Enables the user to create and follow a temperature profile over a given time period.
+Profiles can be saved for future use.

-- **PID Parameter**
+- **PID Parameters**:
-  - tunable PID parameter
+  - Tunable PID parameters to adjust the control system.
-  - parameter are saved
+  - Parameters are saved for consistency across sessions.

 - **LCD Display**:
-  - serves as GUI for the user to interact with the oven: displays profile and current temperature
+  - Acts as the GUI for user interaction with the oven.
+  - Displays the temperature profile and current temperature.

 - **User Board**:
-    - made of tactile switches
+  - Composed of tactile switches for user interaction with the oven.

 ---